10 Fun Things to do in Durham This Summer

 Gates open for general admission at the end of the 7th inning (based on availability) for those that would like to view the fireworks show from inside the ballpark.
 Purchasing tickets to the game ensures a spot inside the Durham Bulls Athletic Park to watch the fireworks, though.
 The best viewing sites outside of the ballpark include: The grassy area behind Diamond View 3, Burt's Bees - outside of the North Deck, Tobacco Road Sports Cafe, and Ponysaurus Brewing.

-For a relaxing round with friends, family, or colleagues, book a tee time at the Washington Duke Inn & Golf Club.
-Tee times are available 14 days in advance for the general public, for those planning trips in advance, plan ahead.
+For a relaxing round with friends, family, or colleagues, book a tee time at the Washington Duke Inn & Golf Club, available 14 days in advance for the general public.
 Afterward, enjoy a hearty lunch at the Bull Durham Bar and mingle over cocktails on the terrace.

 Parents, we see you.
 School’s out and you’re on the lookout for educational activities that will earn you cool points with your kids, too.
 Serve them a slice of history with the next best thing to time travel.
 Durham is the only county in North Carolina with three state historic sites: Check out Bennett Place, Duke Homestead and Historic Stagville.
-While you’re out and about, hit up the Museum of Durham History, too.
+While you’re out and about, hit up the Museum of Durham History, Museum of Life and Science, or the STEM-focused play space for young children, Wonder Lab.

 Bennett Place